 Even non-vegetarians know Chicago Diner.
 The vibe is normal, everyday diner, albeit with soy whip, tofu and tempeh on the giant menu.
 Waits for weekend brunch can get painful (even though the menu is served daily), but patient non-meat-eaters are rewarded with flaky soy margarine biscuits.
 Of the non-brunch options, the tofu and veggie-packed soul bowl is a healthy pick, and if you still have room, try the vegan caramel crunch torte or the thick, perfect milkshakes for dessert.

 At this shoebox-size meatless mecca, global vegetarian fare is gobbled up by diners lounging on chunky wood stools and in dark booths under dim lights.
-Most dishes are available in small and large sizes, so even a party of two can sample lots of dishes.
-Our favorites include the sesame noodles, bi bim bop and a fresh panzanella, and you'll probably see at least one brown rice-mushroom slider delivered to every single table.
-Housemade ice creams make a great ending, unless you’re looking to drink dessert, in which case go for the cucumber Sakerita.
+Most dishes are available in small and large sizes, so even a party of two can sample plenty of dishes.
+Our favorites include the sesame noodles, bi mi bop and a fresh panzanella, and you'll probably see at least one brown rice-mushroom slider delivered to every single table.
+House-made ice creams make a great ending, unless you’re looking to drink dessert, in which case go for the cucumber Sakerita.

 Come hungry to this South Indian vegetarian spot, where portion sizes are enormous.
-Start with rasam, a spicy cilantro-and-tamarind soup that’s hotter than a Bikram-yoga session (a few bites of rasa vada—lentil doughnuts with an array of chutneys—temper the heat).
+Start with rasam, a spicy cilantro-tamarind soup that’s hotter than a Bikram yoga session (a few bites of rasa vada—lentil doughnuts with an array of chutneys—temper the heat).
 Delicious breads—including poori (think fluffy and fried) and a fantastically crispy dosai—complement the coconut chutney and various curries of the Royal Thali sampler.

-Carnivores seem to think that without meat on their plate they’d starve.
-But this 100% vegetarian South Indian spot puts an end to that theory with its famous dosa—a gigantic cumin-, potato- and onion-filled rice and lentil crêpe that comes in a dozen varieties.
+Carnivores seem to think that without meat on their plates they’d starve.
+But this 100 percent vegetarian South Indian spot puts an end to that theory with its famous dosa—a gigantic cumin-, potato- and onion-filled rice and lentil crêpe that comes in a dozen varieties.
 Other good bets include baingan bharta (a roasted eggplant rice dish) and the “Madras-style” okra curry that regulars swear by.